UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 You may need to unload current modules in order to load some requirements (eg different compiler, different MPI).

-This example switches from having Intel compiler and MPI modules loaded, to GNU ones.
+This example switches from Intel compiler and MPI modules to GNU ones.
 ```
 module unload compilers mpi
 module load compilers/gnu/4.9.2